Fermium/data-chan/docs/docs/async.md

   </tr>
 </table>

-## Implementation
+## Request ID

-The *Request ID* is a number, usually ascending that is used to recognize a response.
+The *Request ID* is a number (that should to be increasing) used to identify the response.

-Even if not in ascending or descending order, each async request __MUST__ have its __unique__ *Request ID*!
+Even if the *Request IDs* are not ordered, they must be unique to each request.

-## Request Parse & Response Generation
+## Request Parsing & Response Generation

-When parsing an async request you have to keep in mind that it is formed by **GENERIC_REPORT_SIZE -6** bytes, whereas an async response can be made up of
-**GENERIC_REPORT_SIZE -5** bytes.
+When parsing an async request you have to keep in mind that it is formed by **GENERIC_REPORT_SIZE -6** bytes, whereas an async response can be made up of **GENERIC_REPORT_SIZE -5** bytes.

-Those size differences are given by the asymmetry of the two packets: only the OUT packet contains the *Request Code*, which is one byte large.
+Those size differences are given by the asymmetry in the lenght of the two packets: only the OUT packet contains the *Request Code*, which is one byte long.